tocology/nodejs/README.md

 # NodeJS

-This repository is for helping how to make web application using Nodejs.
+This repository deals with how to make web application using Nodejs.

 ## Development